nus-te3201/website/programming/functions-arguments/text.md

 ### Function Arguments

 **You can configure a function to take arguments**.
 The arguments can be used by the code inside the function.
-That means we can use arguments to affect the behavior of a function so that the function behaves differently each time the function is executed.
+That means we can use arguments to affect the behavior of a function so that the function behaves differently each time it is executed.

 Format:
 ```